MikuSnow/BetonQuest./Home.md

 * Multiple choice conversations with NPCs
 * No immersion breaking interface elements
 * Journal in a book
-* Item checks are considering everything, even text in books
+* Item checks are considering almost everything, even text in books
 * Tags for storing player's progress and other information
 * Various reputation systems using Points
 * Global locations: firing events for a player when he enters specified area (without active objective)